Scaling up to Multivariate Rational Function Reconstruction: Application to the Reduction to Basis Integrals

 are Mandelstam invariants.
+After determining the numerator and denominator degrees our ansatz according to equation~\eqref{f_multivar} contains \num{136934} unknown coefficients.
+However, the actual rational function is much sparser than in the example in section~\ref{sec:4l} and only approximately $22\%$ of these coefficients are non-zero.
 In this example, the full coefficient can be reconstructed using a single prime field.
-The number of required probes is shown in table~\ref{tab:probes_diphoton_jet}.
+We collect the number of required probes in table~\ref{tab:probes_diphoton_jet}.

-The scaling algorithm introduced in section~\ref{sec:multi_rec} performs notably better than the homogeneous one, requiring approximately $32\%$ fewer probes.
-Still, both algorithms are far from optimal for this scenario and algorithms for sparse reconstruction~\cite{Klappert:2019emp,Klappert:2020aqs,zippel:1979,ben-or:1988,ZIPPEL1990375} will likely perform much better.
+The scaling algorithm introduced in section~\ref{sec:multi_rec} performs slightly worse than \texttt{FireFly}'s reconstruction.
+Both algorithms are far from optimal for this scenario, requiring more than five probes for each unknown coefficient.

+The number of required reconstruction probes after removing an overall monomial factor $x_{23}^2x_{34}^2x_{45}^2x_{51}^2$ is shown in table \ref{tab:probes_diphoton_jet_mod}.
+As in section~\ref{sec:4l}, we see no improvement for the implementation of the algorithm presented in this work.
+In contrast, \texttt{FireFly} needs approximately $20\%$ fewer function evaluations than before.
+Most strikingly, \texttt{FiniteFlow} is much closer to optimal than both \texttt{FireFly} and the scaling reconstruction implementation, especially when using the \texttt{FFPolyVandermonde} alternative polynomial reconstruction method.
+Even when enabling its identification of univariate factors, \texttt{FireFly} still requires \num{87485} probes, substantially more than \texttt{FiniteFlow}.
+This difference between \texttt{FiniteFlow} and \texttt{FireFly} is unexpected and deserves closer inspection.
+However, since the focus of the present work is on the scaling algorithm and dense reconstruction, we leave further investigation to future work.